-Pulses representing cells from 2 to 20 fL are classified as platelets in the PLATELET PROCESSOR card.

-The system digitizes the Plt pulses.
-The AMC card reads the digital information and channelyzes it into three 64-channel size-distribution histograms.
-The PLT channelyzing time is 2 seconds minimum, up to 20 seconds maximum, in 1 second increments.
-PLT channelyzing stops when there are at least 1500 cells channelyzed in each of the 3 histograms, or the 20 second maximum time is reached.
+Pulses representing cells from 2 to 20 fL are classified as platelets.
+The analyzer sorts the pulses into three 64-channel size distribution histograms.
+Data collection occurs between a two second minimum, up to 20 second maximum time, in one second increments.
+The data collection stops when at least 1500 cells are collected in each of the three histograms, or 20 seconds is reached.